Good Clinical Practice (GCP) Training Guidance and Instructions

 All key personnel1 listed on a research study that meets the NIH definition of a clinical trial.

-For all other studies meeting the definition (including those with social science or behavioral interventions), key personnel* must complete CITI's "GCP - Social and Behavioral Research Best Practices for Clinical Research" course if that study is NIH funded.
+- For all other studies meeting the definition (including those with social science or behavioral interventions), key personnel1 must complete CITI's "GCP - Social and Behavioral Research Best Practices for Clinical Research" course if that study is NIH funded.

 What is the best way to tell if this training requirement applies to my study?